Attackers Can Remotely Disable Fortress Wi-Fi Home Security Alarms

-CVE-2021-39277, on the other hand, refers to an RF signal re-attack, in which the lack of adequate encryption gives the bad participant the ability to capture the radio frequency command and control the communications over the air using software-defined radio (SDR), and to reproduce the transmission to perform specific functions such as “hand” and “deactivate” of the target device.
+CVE-2021-39277, on the other hand, refers to an RF signal re-attack, where the lack of adequate encryption gives the bad actor the ability to capture the radio frequency command and control communications over the air using software-defined radio (SDR), and to reproduce the transmission to perform specific functions such as “hand” and “operations” to deactivate the target device.

 “For CVE-2021-39276, an attacker who knows the email address of a Fortress S03 user can easily deactivate an installed home alarm without that user’s knowledge,” the researchers said in a report shared with The Hacker News.

-“CVE-2021-39277 presents similar problems, but requires less prior knowledge of the victim, as the attacker can simply pledge the property and wait for the victim to use radio frequency control devices within range.
-The attacker can then repeat the “deactivate” command later, without the victim’s knowledge. ”
+“CVE-2021-39277 presents similar problems, but requires less prior knowledge of the victim, as the attacker can simply pledge the property and wait for the victim to use the radio frequency control devices within the radio range.
+The attacker can then play the “deactivate” command again later, without the victim’s knowledge. “

 Rapid7 said it notified Fortress Security of the errors on May 13, 2021, only to close the report 11 days later on May 24.
 We contacted Fortress Security for comment and will update the story if we hear back.